16srivarshitha/Analysing-Genre-Preferences/README.md

 - Objective
 - Observations
 - Conclusions
-//What was your motivation?
+  <What was your motivation?
 Why did you build this project?

 What problem does the project solve?
 Or, what it does?